kinguinltdhk/Kinguin-eCommerce-API/quickstart/README.md

 `Keep your API KEY secret !!!`

+**Remember that credentials on sandbox environment are different.**

 ## List products

 [List, search, filter products](../apidocs/products/README.md#list-products) you want to offer to your customers.